Express Mustache Quick Start

 let router = require('express').Router();

-let storage = require('./simpleStorage');
+let storage = require('./simpleStorage');router.get('/', function(request,response) {

 response.render ('enterName', {pageTitle: "Enter Your Name"});

-router.post('/submitName', function (request, response) {
+});router.post('/submitName', function (request, response) {

 storage.setValue(request.body.userName);